-Under the Education Welfare Act 2000, absences or lateness must be explained by a brief note written in school journal and signed by parent.
+Under the Education Welfare Act 2000, absences or lateness must be explained by a brief note written in school journal or on Aladdin Connect.
 Absences of 20 days or more must be referred by the school to Education Welfare Board.
-Any child wishing to leave school early must have a note signed by their parent.
+Any child wishing to leave school early must have a note signed by their parent/Aladdin Connect.
 The Education Welfare Officer is available to support parents with attendance issues.
 Children with hospital or dental appointments on an ongoing basis should give a copy of appointments to office secretary.
 Parents/Guardians must sign out pupils who are collected early from school.
 Daily attendance and punctuality are required from pupils.
-School opens to receive pupils at 9:20a.m.each morning.
-After a pupil has been absent, a note from the parents must always be brought to the class teacher upon the pupil's return to school.
-When a pupil has to leave school early (i.e. before 3pm) a note from parents must be brought to the class teacher stating the time at which the pupil is to leave.
+School opens to receive pupils at 9:20a.m. each morning.
+After a pupil has been absent, a note from the parents must always be brought to the class teacher upon the pupil's return to school or uploaded on Aladdin Connect.
+When a pupil has to leave school early (i.e. before 3pm) a note from parents must be brought to the class teacher stating the time at which the pupil is to leave/message updated on Aladdin Connect.
 Please refer to School Attendance Policy.